SPL Graph

 Time

-Enter the time in mm:ss that the level must stay at to trigger a notification.
-For Ln types, as each notification is tested, the test will look back this much time, recompute the Ln over that time interval, and trigger if the Ln value exceeds it.
+Enter the time in mm:ss that the level must stay at or above to trigger a notification.
+For Ln types, as each notification is tested, the test will look back by this much time, recompute the Ln over that time interval, and trigger if the Ln value exceeds it.

 Time Limits